Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaI love visiting waterfalls in Iceland, and I am especially fond of the so-called bridal veil waterfalls.
 I found one such waterfall hidden away up north on the Tjörnes peninsula.

 This beautiful coastal waterfall is called Skeifárfoss - the Waterfall in the Skeifá river.
-This area is also well-known for the unique Tjörneslögin sedimentary strata, and during WWI, there were 2 lignite mines in this area.
+This area is also well-known for the unique Tjörneslögin sedimentary strata, and during WWI, there were two lignite mines in this area.

 Top photo: Skeifárfoss waterfall